-What about your follow up?
-Are you taking the time to send personalized ‘thank yous' to the people you have spoken with or those who have helped you in your search in some way?
+What about your follow-up?
+Are you taking the time to send a personalized thank you letter to the people you have spoken with or those who have helped you in your search in some way?
 It is an easy way to look extra polished and says a lot about your professionalism.
 The bottom line is that in this competitive marketplace, job seekers have to go the extra mile to be sure they are coming across as professional and competent.

 This one is an easy trap to fall into.

 The traditional job search route isn’t always the answer because these opportunities tend to be anything but traditional.
 Instead of just searching online for work-at-home opportunities, maybe you should be putting together a telecommuting proposal for your current employer.

 Or perhaps you should plug into your network, and let your friends and contacts know about the type of work you are looking for and see if they know anyone who’d be willing to fill their position with an employee who works from home.

 Maybe it’s the way you are marketing yourself.
 Consider putting together a more creative resume, or, publishing a website about your work and experience.

 Perhaps you need to think about different types of opportunities entirely.
 Like, starting your own business, joining a direct sales organization, or even considering an on-demand job that suits your needs.